 Begin your journey in Charleston, the Holy City, named not for its piety but for the steeples in its skyline.
 First, feel the pulse of the city by going to its bustling heart, Marion Square.
 Maybe do a little shopping on King Street and at Old City Market afterward.
 Take a sunset stroll around the Battery and admire Rainbow Row before diving right into a great meal at one of the city’s fine restaurants.

 Today you put your historian’s hat on and visit one of Charleston’s great house museums, such as the Aiken-Rhett House or the Edmondston-Alston House.
-Have a hearty Southern-style lunch, then take an afternoon trip to Fort Sumter.
+Have a hearty Southern-style lunch, then take an afternoon trip to Fort Sumter National Monument.
 After another fantastic Charleston dinner, take a stroll or carriage ride through the French Quarter to close the evening.

 Hit downtown Savannah hard today, starting with a walk down River Street.
 Then enjoy the aesthetic charms of the two adjacent museums, one traditional and one modern, comprising the Telfair Museums.
-Tour the exquisite Owens-Thomas House Museum and then take a walk through the squares, visiting the Cathedral of St. John the Baptist in Lafayette Square and the Mercer-Williams House on Monterey Square.
+Tour the exquisite Owens-Thomas House and Slave Quarters and then take a walk through the squares, visiting the Cathedral of St. John the Baptist in Lafayette Square and the Mercer-Williams House on Monterey Square.

 On your way out to Tybee Island, stop for a walk through amazing Bonaventure Cemetery and pay your respects to native son Johnny Mercer.
 Then hit scenic and historically important Fort Pulaski National Monument.
-Scoot on into Tybee and take a climb to the top of the Tybee Lighthouse before dinner.
+Scoot on into Tybee another 10 minutes and climb to the top of the lighthouse at the Tybee Island Light Station and Museum before dinner.

-Drive down scenic U.S. 17 through the Altamaha River estuary and stop by historic Hofwyl-Broadfield Plantation, near Brunswick, for an authentic glimpse at an old rice plantation.
-Go over the causeway and enjoy the afternoon at The Village on St. Simons Island, with a visit to historic Fort Frederica National Monument.
+Drive down scenic U.S. 17 through the Altamaha River estuary, about an hour and a half south of Savannah, and wander down Newcastle Street in the Brunswick Historic District.
+Make the five-minute trip over the causeway and enjoy the afternoon at The Village on St. Simons Island, with a visit to historic Fort Frederica National Monument.

-This morning, head to the Jekyll Island Historic District.
+This morning, a 20-minute drive takes you into the Jekyll Island Historic District.
 Tour the grounds and have lunch at any of the great restaurants on-site.
-Rent a bike and pedal up to the Clam Creek Picnic Area, checking out the Horton House Tabby Ruins along the way.
+Rent a bike and pedal up to the Horton House tabby ruins.
 Ride on the sand to Driftwood Beach and relax awhile.

-This morning, drive to St. Marys and have a walk around the cute little downtown area before heading out on the ferry to Cumberland Island National Seashore for a full day of biking or hiking the many trails among the ruins and dunes.
+This morning, drive an hour south to St. Marys and have a walk around the cute little downtown area before heading out on the ferry to Cumberland Island National Seashore.
+The 45-minute ferry ride takes you to a full day of biking or hiking the many trails among the ruins and dunes.

-Make the drive into Folkston on to the Suwannee Canal Recreation Area at Okefenokee National Wildlife Refuge.
-Take a guided tour up and down the blackwater canal, or walk the trails out to the swamp’s prairie vistas and drink in this unique natural beauty.
+Make the half-hour drive into Folkston and the Suwanee Canal Recreation Area at Okefenokee National Wildlife Refuge.
+Take a guided tour up and down the blackwater canal or walk the trails out to the swamp’s prairie vistas and drink in this unique natural beauty.